uddina/Minecraft_Skin_Generator/README.md

 ## Changelog
 ### Update - October 21th, 2024
-Fixed Kaggle & Google Colab Web UI.
+Fixed Kaggle & Google Colab Web UI, updated gradio from 4.36.0 to 4.41.0 for fixing localtunnel issues, and update Pillow from 9.0.1 to 10.4.0 to fix incompatibility with python 3.11.
 ### Update - October 14th, 2024
 Added a Youtube Tutorial for the (ZeroGPU) HuggingFace Space.
 ### Update - September 20th, 2024